TReed1104/glsl-shader-builder/README.md

 # Ivaldi GLSL builder
-Ivaldi is a lightweight python script used to compile multiple glsl component files into a single shader source file to be used by OpenGL.
+Ivaldi is a python preprocessing script allowing for the use of "C-like" include directives in GLSL, allowing for the implemention of reusable GLSL component files preventing the reimplementation of code.

 Ivaldi takes it's name from the Dwarven smiths from Norse Mythology